VirtualEmbryo/foambryo/README.md

 #### 1 - Loading a multimaterial mesh
 The first step is to load your multimaterial mesh into a `DCEL_Data` object via the builder `DCEL_Data(Verts, Faces_multimaterial)`.
-    - `Verts` is an V x 3 Numpy array of vertex positions
+    - `Verts` is a V x 3 Numpy array of vertex positions, where V is the number of vertices.
-    - `Faces_multimaterial` is an F x 5 numpy array of face and material indices, where at each row the 3 first indices refers to a vertex and the 2 last refer to a given material, 0 being the exterior media
+    - `Faces_multimaterial` is a F x 5 numpy array of F faces (triangles) and labels, where at each row the 3 first indices refers to the indices of the three vertices of that triangle and the 2 last refer to a given interface label.
+An interface label is made of two indices referring to the two materials (e.g. cells) lying on each of its side, 0 being the exterior by convention.

 #### 2 - Infer tensions and pressures
- Then the second step is to use this `Mesh` object to infer the tensions and pressions
+Then the second step is to use this `Mesh` object to infer the relative surface tensions and cell pressures
 - `infer_tension(Mesh,mean_tension=1,mode='YD')`:
-We infer relative tensions by inverting junctional equilibrium relations
+One infers relative tensions by inverting mechanical equilibrium at each tri-material/cellular junction
-    - `Mesh` is a `DCEL_Data` object
+    - `Mesh` is a `DCEL_Data` object.
-    - `mean_tension` has to be defined as we only infer ratio between tensions
+    - `mean_tension` has to be defined as one only infers ratios between tensions, you can set it to 1 for instance.
-    - `mode` is the formula used to infer the tensions.
-It has to be choosen among: `YD`, `Eq`, `Projection_YD`,  `cotan`, `inv_cotan`, `Lamy`, `inv_Lamy`, `Lamy_Log`, `Variational`
+    - `mode` is the formula used to infer the tensions from contact angles at each junction.
+It has to be choosen among: `YD` (Young-Dupré with cosines only), `Eq`, `Projection_YD` (Young-Dupré with cosines and sines),  `cotan` (cotangent formula, see [Yamamoto et al. 2023](https://doi.org/10.1101/2023.03.07.531437)), `inv_cotan` (inverse of the cotangent formula), `Lamy` ([Lamy's theorem](https://en.wikipedia.org/wiki/Lami%27s_theorem)), `inv_Lamy` (inverse of the Lamy's relation), `Lamy_Log` (logarithm of the Lamy's relation), `Variational` (variational formulation, see our [paper](https://doi.org/10.1101/2023.04.12.536641))

 - `infer_pressures(Mesh,dict_tensions,mode='Variational', P0 = 0)`:
-We infer pressures relative to the exterior (of zero pressure) by inverting membrane equilibrium relation
+We infer pressures relative to the exterior pressure $P_0$ by inverting normal force balance at each interface
-    - `Mesh` is a `DCEL_Data` object
+    - `Mesh` is a `DCEL_Data` object.
-    -  `dict_tensions` is the dictionnary obtained with `infer_tension`
+    -  `dict_tensions` is the dictionnary obtained with `infer_tension`.
-    - `P0` has to be defined as we only infer relative pressures
+    - `P0` has to be defined as one only pressures relative to the exterior.
     - `mode` is the formula used to infer the pressures.
-It has to be choosen among: `Variational`, `Laplace`
+It has to be choosen among: `Variational` (variational formulation, see our [paper](https://doi.org/10.1101/2023.04.12.536641)), `Laplace` (Laplace's law).

 #### 3 - Visualize